rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 Registering unit tests to run happens automatically, and the test runner handles registration.
 However, test suites do not automatically build.

-For the build system to build a unit test by passing `MBED_BUILD_UNITTESTS=ON/OFF` command-line argument which allows to include all the unit test suite directories into the build.
+For the build system to build a unit test, pass the `ON` or `OFF` value to `MBED_BUILD_UNITTESTS` in the command-line to include all the unit test suite directories into the build.

 ## Unit testing with Mbed CLI